BasicPixel/BasicPixel/README.md

 - 👋 Hi, I’m @BasicPixel
-- 🌱 I’m currently taking CS50x
+- 🌱 I’m currently taking CS50 Web

 <!---
 BasicPixel/BasicPixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.